Astro2350/Procurment-ML-Pipeline/README.md

 ------------------------------------------------

 Data Loading and Cleaning:
-Load the raw CSV files (one for categories and one for training data).
+Load the raw CSV files (one for the category hierarchy and one for training data - consists of the usual ap_row and vendors' primary category).
 Standardize column names to a consistent format.

 Data Merging and Feature Engineering:
-Merge the training data with the categories data using a common key.
+Merge the training data with the categories data using a common key (category id).
 Combine text fields (like name, description, and memo) into a single text feature.
 Apply text cleaning—converting text to lowercase and removing unwanted characters.
-(Previously, stopwords removal and lemmatization were applied, but those can be omitted if needed.)
+(Previously, stopwords removal and lemmatization were applied, but those are emitted in this setup - HCA has fairly clean data.)

 Target Variable Processing:
-Encode the target labels (categories) into numerical format.
+Encode the target labels (matched categories) into numerical format.
 Filter out classes that have only one sample to avoid issues during training.
 Re‑encode the filtered labels so they form a continuous range.